hashicorp/terraform-provider-azurerm/website/docs/r/dev_center_project.html.markdown

 * `description` - (Optional) Description of the project.
 Changing this forces a new Dev Center Project to be created.

+* `dev_center_uri` - (Optional) The URI of the Dev Center resource this project is associated with.
+Changing this forces a new Dev Center Project to be created.

 * `maximum_dev_boxes_per_user` - (Optional) When specified, limits the maximum number of Dev Boxes a single user can create across all pools in the project.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Dev Center Project.